SQL Server docs navigation guide

 Article section navigation

-The right-hand navigation pane allows you to quickly navigate to sections within an article, as well as identify your location within the article.
+The right-hand navigation pane allows you to quickly navigate to sections within an article, and identify your location within the article.

 Submit docs feedback